 In July 2000, the SFCTA published the G-line Feasibility Study.
 This study looked at the issues involved in implementing a new historic light rail line into Golden Gate Park via 9th Avenue, operating over portions of the N-Judah line and the F-Market line.
-Operation of this line would require acquisition or rehabilitation of additional vehicles and track construction, as well as costly accessibility improvements.
-It is not actively being studied now.
+Operation of this line would require acquisition or rehabilitation of additional vehicles and track construction.